GoDzM4TT3O/pkgbuilds/linux-ck/README.md

 This custom linux-ck build is based off of the [linux-ck PKGBUILD on the AUR](https://aur.archlinux.org/packages/linux-ck).
 It contains several speed optimizations, targeted towards Intel CPUs (I use a ThinkPad T440p).

 Modify the PKGBUILD and the config file to suit your needs.

+If you want to modify which patches/modifications are being applied, modify `tune-config`.

 + Patch features:
 	- Disabled AMD & nVidia graphic drivers;